atharva-p/guides/beginner.md

 ## [Randomization](https://www.w3schools.com/python/module_random.asp)

+Import the random module first

 `randint(a, b)` generates a random number between a and b (both inclusive)

-`random(a, b)` generates a floating point number between [0, 1), 1 not being inclusive.
+`random()` generates a floating point number between [0, 1), 1 not being inclusive.
 Function takes no arguments

 `uniform(a, b)` generates a floating point number between a and b (both inclusive)